emqx/mqttbs/README.md

 ![point-to-point](_assets/p2p.png)

-2 use case of this scenario for brokers deployed on single node are presented as:
+2 use cases of this scenario for brokers deployed on single node are presented as:

 <table>
 	<tr>